jesusmgg/train-ld58/notes.md

 - Smoke particles.

 ## Pending
-- Track layout UI.
+- Garbage collection and tracking.
-- Limited track piece availability.
+- Garbage disposal.

 ## Bugs
 - Loading screen is not showing.